Sentinel Appliance FAQ

 For DAST appliances, only the DNS information is stored on the appliance.

-The appliance’s SSH key grants it access to the controller and allows the controller to send the configuration stored in Synopsys' datacenter over the encrypted tunnel to the appliance, which then configures itself appropriately.
+The appliance’s SSH key grants it access to the controller and allows the controller to send the configuration stored in Black Duck’s datacenter over the encrypted tunnel to the appliance, which then configures itself appropriately.
 Double NAT is used to ensure no IP address(es) from either endpoint are exposed over the internet.

 14. What OS does the appliance run?